Key Takeaways

 The main silk producing countries today

-Today, China alone provides 80% of world silk production.
+Today, China alone accounts for 80% of world silk production.
 Next come India (14%) and Uzbekistan (4%).
 France's share is tiny, with barely 100 tonnes per year.
 Japan and Brazil are also among the silk producing countries.

 Current silk production in France